khakurel/simple_localstorage_api/README.md

 # Simple LocalStorage API

-_Better API to for storage data in localStorage_
+_Better API to for storage data in localStorage, sessionStorage or Memory_

 _Support for an expire date_